 2. Go to TOOLS tab.

-3. In the Volumes group, select the Reference Type and set the expected value/terrain if needed.
+3. In the Volumes group, select the Use type of the stockpile.

-6. A Stockpile item is created in the Viewport and the quantities are available in the Selection box.
+6. A Stockpile is created from the boundary, and the quantities are available in the Selection box.

 Uses for Stockpile Volume Calculations